kawarbon/osu-tableno/README.md

 ## Testing

-I have tested this using [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver) and the following configuration, and those configurations worked for me, but they may not work for you:
+I have tested this using [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver).
+While following configuration worked for me, it may not work for you:

 - 🖥️ 1920x1080 (16:9)